kennycason/soroban/README.md

    - Expression Evaluator, consumes an expression and attempts to evaluate it recursively.
 Supports partially solving functions, and variables.
    - Custom function support via the FunctionDictionary class.
 Unary, Binary, Poly parameter function support.
    - BigRational class which supports fraction/decimal math in attempt to delay loss of precision until as late in the calculation as possible.
+   - Variable support.
-   - Variable Support
+   - Variable assignment of numbers.
-   - Constant Support
+   - Constant support.
    - Lots of tests.

 Todo:
    - Simplify fractions.
    - Some cases auto convert from integer to decimal in strange ways, investigate.
-   - Add assignment for variables / expressions
+   - Variable assignment of expressions.

 Examples:
    - `(x + y) * x`
    - `log10(10)`